tinygiant98/darksun-sot/docs/scriptersmanual.md

     int ActivatePlugin(object oPlugin, int bForce = FALSE);
     ```

 * All functions will contain debugging and logging messages, as required, to aid in future changes/debugging and to inform the module ownership, DMs and players (as appropriate) what is going on.
 We have several tools to accomplish this easily.
 See [debug messaging](#debug-messaging) and [module communication](#module-communication).
-Here's an example of the debug messaging available in the module:
+Here's are examples of the debug messaging available in the module:

     ``` c
     Debug("Successfully created encounter with ID " + sEncounterID);